CrowdStrike/aidr-kong/README.md

 [Back to Contents](#contents)

-In your `Dockerfile`, start with the official Kong Gateway image and install the plugins:
+In your `Dockerfile`, start with the official Kong Gateway image and build the plugins from repository files:

 ```dockerfile
 # Use the official Kong Gateway image as a base